winitzki/scall/tutorial/programming_dhall.md

 We will  supply a "stop-gap" value and  an upper bound on the recursion depth.
 Whenever the data structure goes beyond the recursion bound,   the "stop-gap" value is inserted to stop the recursion.

-We begin by choosing a structure functor `F`.
+Suppose a structure functor `F` is given.
-Visualize the data structure obtained by "unrolling" a value of type `GFix F`, which contains a record of type `{ seed : t, step : t → F t }`.
+Visualize the data structure obtained by "unpacking" a value of type `GFix F`, which contains a record of type `{ seed : t, step : t → F t }`.
 Applying the "step" function to the "seed", we get a value of type `F t`.
 Lifting the "step" function (via the functor `F`'s `fmap` method) to a function of type `F t → F (F t)` and applying again, we get a value of type `F (F t)`.
 Repeating this `n` times, we will get a data structure `p` of type `F (F (...
 F t)...)`.